LamaCorp/graphalama/README.md

 The two firsts are the offset between the widget and the shadow, they shift the shadow by `dx` and `dy` to the right and down respectively.

-Optionnaly, you can blur the shadow, for a smoother result.
+Optionally, you can blur the shadow, for a smoother result.
 If blur is 0 the shadow will have the same shape as the widget with the same sharp borders.
-If blur is positive, then a gaussian blur si applied to the shape.
+If blur is positive, then a Gaussian blur is applied to the shape.
 Note that this requires pillow.
 If you don't have pillow installed, it won't blur the shadow, without raising any exception.

 The strength is an integer between `0` and `255`, it's how dark the shadow is.